varunsainihr04/vivo_bloatware_remover/README.md

 ## Error

-If the you face any error while connecting your devices just download and install [google adb adb driver](https://developer.android.com/studio/run/win-usb) in your pc.
+If the you face any error while connecting your android to pc just download and install [google adb adb driver](https://developer.android.com/studio/run/win-usb) in your pc.